 The Foundation employs a single, annual grant making cycle.
 Applicants must first submit a Concept Paper, with a select group of applicants then invited to submit full proposals and, potentially, to host meetings/site visits to review their requests in more depth.

-Our 2022-23 grant program opens on November 3, 2022.
-Applicants may submit a Concept Paper until December 5, 2022, at which point the Foundation will close its process to new applicants until November, 2023.
+Our 2023-24 grant program will open on November 2, 2023.
+Applicants may submit a Concept Paper in December 4, 2023, at which point the Foundation will close its process to new applicants until November of the following year.

 For more information, please review our Guidelines page.